automl/autorl-org/_posts/2023-06-05-contextualizeme-automllink.md

 link: https://www.automl.org/contextualize-me-the-case-for-context-in-reinforcement-learning/
 ---

-TLDR: We can model and investigate generalization in RL with contextual RL and our benchmark library CARL.
+TL;DR: We can model and investigate generalization in RL with contextual RL and our benchmark library CARL.
 In theory, without adding context we cannot achieve optimal performance and in the experiments we saw that using context information can indeed be beneficial – context matters!